jannicz/appointment-picker/README.md

 ### Legacy browser support (i.e. IE9)

-Add the [element.classList polyfill](https://www.npmjs.com/package/classlist-polyfill) by either importing it with a module loader or simply load the polyfill from a CDN in your html head.
+Add the [element.classList polyfill](https://www.npmjs.com/package/classlist-polyfill) by either importing it with a module loader or simply add the polyfill [from a CDN](https://cdnjs.cloudflare.com/ajax/libs/classlist/1.2.20171210/classList.min.js) in your html head.

 ## Author & License
 - Jan Suwart | MIT License